PennLINC/xcp_d/docs/output.rst

                          <source_entities>_space-fsLR_den-91k_desc-smooth_alff.dscalar.nii

      .. important::
-          The smoothed ALFF image will only be generated is smoothing is enabled (e.g., with the ``--smoothing parameter``).
+          The smoothed ALFF image will only be generated if smoothing is enabled (e.g., with the ``--smoothing parameter``).

      .. important::